German Football League: League expansion

+Promotion and relegation

 Below the GFL sits the GFL2, formerly the 2nd Bundesliga, which was formed in 1982.
 It is also divided into a northern and southern division, with eight teams in each.
 For the 2011 season, both the northern and the southern champions are promoted, while the runners-up of the two divisions will play the last placed team in the GFL division above for another spot in the league in 2012.
 There are various regional leagues below the GFL2 with eight tiers in total in some areas.
 A newly founded team must start out at the bottom of the league pyramid, just as in soccer, even though there have been rare exceptions, including the Hamburg Blue Devils.

 For most of its history, the GFL has been divided into a northern and southern division.
 Only in 1979 was it played in single division format, while, from 1986 to 1990, it was divided into four regional divisions.

 As of 2010, the Munich Cowboys have played more GFL games than any other team, 335, followed by the Berlin Adler with 312, the only other team with more than 300 league games.
 The Cowboys have played 29 out of a possible 32 seasons at the highest level of the game in Germany, more than any other club.